SkyBlueRW/SkyBlueRW.github.io/_posts/2024-11-15-bayesian-lucky-factor.md

 - Jensen, Kelly & Pedersen (2023): Is There a Replication Crisis in Finance
 - Hou, Xue & Zhang (2018): Replicating Anomalies
 - Cohcrane (2011): Discount Rates
-- Blitz (2023): The Cross-Section of Factor Returns